Cumnoria: Description

-The holotype of Cumnoria is a rather small bipedal animal with a slender build, about 3.5 metres (11.4 feet) long.
+The holotype of Cumnoria is a rather small bipedal animal with a slender build, about 3.5-5 m long.
 The specimen is a juvenile due to the general lack of fusion among all of its vertebrae and ribs.
 It can be distinguished from all other iguanodontians by the presence of a prominent ridge on the sternal process of the coracoid and an oval muscle scar on the front of the deltopectoral crest of the humerus.
 Uniquely among non-hadrosauriforms, the ventral and dorsal margins of the scapula only moderately diverge from each other, and there is no defined cingulum on the dentary teeth.